Obtaining a Visa (English Version)

 You are responsible for completing the application process for the visa.
 It is extremely important you get your visa before coming to Chile and maintain constant communication regarding the progress of it.

-Please, download the checklist with all the activities and documents you need fully complete before and after your travel: Check List
+Please, download this Checklist with all the activities and documents you need fully complete before and after your travel

 See you in Chile!